browserengineering/book/book/forms.md

 ```

 [^hack-inline]: This is a bit of a hack, but it's indicative of the surprising
-difficulty and complexity of all of the ways the different layout modes can mix
+difficulty and complexity in all of the ways the different layout modes can mix
 in real browsers.

 With these changes the browser should now draw `input` and `button`